 (613) 533-2234 (M.P.H.
 Program)

 Mission of the Department

-The Department of Public Health Sciences was established in 1968 (originally named the Department of Community Health and Epidemiology).
-The mission of the Department is to advance scientific knowledge relevant to research in public health sciences and to participate in the dissemination and application of scientific knowledge to the solution of health, health care, and health system problems.
-The Department offers a thesis-based Master of Science degree in Public Health Sciences (Specialization Epidemiology), a non-thesis based Master of Science degree in Public Health Sciences (Specialization Biostatistics, Collaborative with Department of Mathematics and Statistics), a professional Master of Public Health (M.P.H.) degree, a Doctor of Philosophy degree (Ph.D.) in Public Health Sciences, a PhD in Public Health Sciences (Specialization Epidemiology) and a PhD in Public Health Sciences (Specialization Biostatistics).
+The Department offers a thesis-based Master of Science (M.Sc.) degree in Public Health Sciences (Specialization Epidemiology), a non-thesis based M.Sc. degree in Public Health Sciences (Specialization Biostatistics, Collaborative with Department of Mathematics and Statistics), a professional Master of Public Health (M.P.H.) degree, a Doctor of Philosophy degree (Ph.D.) in Public Health Sciences, a Ph.D. degree in Public Health Sciences (Specialization Epidemiology) and a Ph.D. degree in Public Health Sciences (Specialization Biostatistics).
 It also contributes to education in the undergraduate medical curriculum as well as the undergraduate curriculum in Life Sciences and Biochemistry and the Bachelor of Health Sciences program.